techidaily/site-facebook/source/_posts/establishing-a-legal-tone-setting-boundaries-on-fb-platforms.md

  Here are the most effective rules you should implement in your Facebook group:

 * No spam policy: Post a rule for no spam or marketing in your group.
 Keep an eye on the posts and only approve those that are relevant to your Facebook group.
-Remember, you can only[make your Facebook group popular](https://www.makeuseof.com/tag/facebook-group-popular-weekly-facebook-tips/) by posting things that matter.
+Remember, you can only [make your Facebook group popular](https://www.makeuseof.com/tag/facebook-group-popular-weekly-facebook-tips/) by posting things that matter.
 * Avoid hate speech and bullying: Group members should have no right to criticize anyone based on ethnicity, religion, or region.
 Make sure that everyone has a calm conversation and expresses their opinions politely.
 * Post relevant content: Your group is about a specific theme.
 People need to post things relevant to that.
 Make sure only to approve posts that make a difference and are meaningful.